uviclibraries/nvivo/activities-mac.md

     </div>

-    - **Viewing Node References:** To view all the pieces of text coded at a given node, from the file list pane double click the desired node.
+    - **Viewing Code References:** To view all the pieces of text coded at a given code, from the file list pane double click the desired code.
 This will open up a window in the detail pane with all the references.
         - Time permitting, repeat the above exercise for the "WashingtonPost_2020-02-03.pdf" file continuing to use and build upon your themes hierarchy

     <img src="images\mac instructions\last-of-step-3.png" alt="complete coded document" style="width:720px;">

 4. ***Word frequency queries***
+    - Word frequency queries show you the most commonly used words in a document, helping you get an initial sense of key topics and potential codes before you begin coding.
-    - Running a word frequency query can help you establish nodes prior to coding and give you a sense of the content of your file.
+    - Running a word frequency query can help you establish codes prior to coding and give you a sense of the content of your file.
 Click the **Explore** tab in the Top Ribbon, and then click the **Word Frequency** icon
     - The **Word Frequency Criteria** menu opens in a new window.
 Click the **Search in Selected Items** button to choose which file(s) to search.
 In the dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" file, then click **Select**
     - In the **Word Frequency Criteria** menu, you can adjust the parameters of your search, including the number of results to display, the minimum word character length for inclusion in the search, and how to group similar words together in the search.
 Click **Run Query** to execute the word frequency calculation.
-How do the results compare with your nodes?
+How do the results compare with your codes?

     <img src="images\mac instructions\word-frequency.png" alt="word frequency query" style="width:720px;">